cct-datascience/workshop-wednesdays/.github/pull_request_template.md

 - [ ] Slides (if applicable)
 - [ ] Notes

-Use .md, .Rmd with `output: github_document`, or .qmd with `format: gfm` OR render to RStudio Connect or something like that.
+Use .md, .Rmd with `output: github_document`, or .qmd with `format: gfm` OR render to cct-datascience.quarto.pub